-In an election season wherehas been a major issue — from Hillary Clinton’s to the , believed to be , that and the — a group of computer scientists stumbled upon evidence possibly connecting a Donald Trump mail server to a separate server belonging to Russia’s Alfa Bank.
+In an election season where cybersecurity has been a major issue — from Hillary Clinton’s email server to the hacks, believed to be tied to Russia, that compromised her campaign chairman and the Democratic National Committee — a group of computer scientists stumbled upon evidence possibly connecting a Donald Trump mail server to a separate server belonging to Russia’s Alfa Bank.
 The discovery, reported by Slate, came just as the New York Times reported that the FBI found no direct link between the Trump Organization and the Russian government.

-Following revelations about theover the summer, a group of computer scientists wanted to look into whether the Trump campaign had been similarly compromised by hackers.
+Following revelations about the DNC hacks over the summer, a group of computer scientists wanted to look into whether the Trump campaign had been similarly compromised by hackers.

 “We wanted to help defend both campaigns, because we wanted to preserve the integrity of the election,” one of the cybersecurity experts told Slate’s Franklin Foer upon condition of anonymity due to the sensitive nature of his work.

 In the act of trying to uncover any malware that might be affecting Trump servers, a scientist who asked to be referred to by the pseudonym “Tea Leaves” detected what he thought was Russian-originating malware that had the destination domain “Trump” in its name.
 It was a “surprising needle in a large haystack,” and Tea Leaves wrote in his notes at the time that he had “an outlier here that connects to Russia in a strange way,” Foer reports.
 He also verified with leading U.S. computer science academics that Tea Leaves is a well-known authority in the field, with expertise in the Domain Name System, or DNS, which governs how communications flow from one computer to another.